What are the conditions for total internal reflection?

-When a ray of light travels from an optically denser medium to an optically rarer medium and is incident at an angle greater than the critical angle for the two media, the ray totally reflects back into the medium, obeying the laws of reflection.
-This phenomenon is known as the total internal reflection.
+Whenever a ray of light goes from an optically denser medium to a rarer medium, being incident at an angle larger than just the critical angle of the media then, the ray completely reflects back further into the medium.
+This is referred to as complete internal reflection.

-Following are the two conditions for the total internal reflection to take place:
+The two conditions for the total internal reflection to take place are as follows:

-The critical angle is that angle of incidence in a denser medium, for which the angle of refraction in the rarer medium is 90 °.
+The critical angle is defined as the angle of incidence in a denser media where the angle of refraction inside a rarer medium approaches 90°.